martin-schreiber/GOM-Training-Scheduler/README.md

-A simple android application to aid in rehearsal scheduling for GOM.
+PXL_20240816_033020335.TSA simple android application to aid in rehearsal scheduling for GOM.

 Should be compiled and run within Android Studio, either on an emulated device or on a connected device.